flashoverm/Guardian/README.md

 - rename files and functions in camel case?
 - consistent usage of " and '
 - move javascript in own js-file
+ - Get Street from hydrant table (SELECT DISTINCT street FROM hydrant)

 Done:
 - Fix: On SQL-Update: Check if condition is fullfilled (subscribe)